PhilippJungemann/Python-Project--Habitz-/README.md

 If "analyse my habits" is selected, it is possible to display:
 1. All active habits,
 2. A list of habits with the corresponding streak,
-3. The longest streak of all times,
+3. The longest streak of all time,
 4. The habit with the most missed completions,
 5. The longest streak for a particular habit,
-6. A list of all habits with the same periodicity

-In addition to that the following options can be chosen:
+6. A list of all habits with the same periodicity and in addition to that the following options can be chosen:
 7. Get back to main menu and
 8. Exit Habitz.